 Q: What training methods do you use?

 A: We are reward-based all the way!
-At Tails, we use the principles of operant conditioning, particularly positive reinforcement, in our training classes.
-This means that we focus on teaching your dog by rewarding appropriate behavior, instead of constantly correcting your dog for mistakes.
-Food/toy rewards paired with understanding your dog’s appropriate body language and canine communication are used during the acquisition phase of learning.
-Although we enjoy rewarding dogs always, we will also teach you to phase to intermittent reward as the behavior becomes more reliable; thereafter, we maintain the behavior with praise, life rewards and occasional food rewards.
+At Tails, we use the principles of operant conditioning, and specifically positive reinforcement, in our training classes.
+This means that we focus on teaching your dog by rewarding appropriate behavior, instead of simply correcting your dog for mistakes.
+Food/toy/Petting/Praise rewards paired with understanding your dog’s appropriate body language and canine communication are used during the acquisition phase of learning.
+Although we enjoy rewarding dogs always, we will also teach you to phase to intermittent reward as the behavior becomes more reliable; thereafter, we maintain the behavior with praise, life rewards, and occasional food rewards.
 Training should be fun for both 2 and 4 legged participants!

 Q: When should my dog start training classes?

 A: Your new puppy is learning from you all the time.
 They can begin to grasp basic commands with consistency as early as 4 weeks of age.
 Getting your puppy into a socialization class is essential for establishing reliable, confident behaviors.
 Typically many young puppies start a training class at 9 weeks of age.
 Dogs can learn at any age, therefore obedience classes can continue throughout your dog’s life.